ni/nimi-python/docs/nidigital/class.rst

-            :type timeout: float in seconds or hightime.TimeDelta
+            :type timeout: float in seconds or hightime.timedelta

             :rtype: { int: memoryview of array.array of unsigned int, int: memoryview of array.array of unsigned int, ... }
             :return: